Monthly lunch and learn generates synergy for SHARP

 |0

-This work, Monthly lunch and learn generates synergy for SHARP [Image 2 of 2], by CPT Taylor Criswell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Monthly lunch and learn generates synergy for SHARP, by CPT Taylor Criswell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT